 Before listing King Edward VI Five Ways School as a preference on your form, check its admissions policy and make sure your child is eligible.
 As well as your child's exam score, how close you live to a school is an important factor in whether your child is likely to be offered a place.

 The application form must be submitted to your home local council by 31st October 2023.

-The 11 plus exam for King Edward VI Five Ways School takes place on 16th September 2023.
+The 11 plus exam for King Edward VI Camp Hill School for Boys takes place on 16th September 2023.

 The West Midlands 11 plus test is provided by GL Assessment.
 It consists of two papers, each lasting about 60 minutes.
 A few minutes are allocated at the start of each paper for children to listen to instructions and complete some unmarked practice questions.